Freelunch-AI/docs/README.md

 ## About

-Freelunch is an early-stage startup 10xing the ML Engineer.
-We make open source MLOps tools and sell a Copilot for ML Engineering teams.
+Freelunch is an early-stage startup making the best IDE for building modern backends — powered by microservices, data, and AI.

 ## Docs